Faculty & Staff

 Areas of Expertise

-Flute (Modern Flute, Baroque Flute), Musicology, Performance Practice, Chamber Music Coaching, Latin American Music and Dance, Organology
+Flute (Modern Flute, Baroque Flute, Native and South American flutes), Musicology, Performance Practice, Chamber Music Coaching, Latin American Music and Dance, Organology

 PhD, Duke University (Performance Practice)

-BMus, Dana School of Music, Youngstown State University (Flute Performance)
+BMus, Dana School of Music, Youngstown State University (Flute Performance), Summa Cum Laude

 After winning first prizes in both the National Flute Association’s Baroque Flute Artist and Doctoral Dissertation Competitions, Mary Oleskiewicz quickly established herself as an international performer of historical flutes and the leading expert on the flutist, theorist and composer Johann Joachim Quantz.
 She is an authority on music at the 18th-century court of the Prussian King Frederick “the Great,” and her numerous, highly acclaimed essays, editions and recordings have focused on the music of Quantz, C.P.E.
 Bach, King Frederick and the Bach family.
-Her musicological and performing expertise also extends to music of Latin America and the Caribbean, in particular the musics of Argentina and Brazil.
+Her musicological and performing expertise also extends to music of Latin America and the Caribbean, in particular the musics of Argentina, the Alti Plano, and Brazil.